TraceMachina/nativelink/local-remote-execution/README.md

 > [!TIP]
 > You can also do this the other way around, that is, run a local build and
 > upload artifacts to the remote cache and have a remote build reuse those
 > artifacts.
-Or you can only run local builds on different machines that all
+Or you can run local builds on different machines that all
 > share the same cache.
 >
 > If you set up all your projects to use the same LRE configuration you'll be